2 Days Traversing Taormina

 Will You Have a 'White Lotus' Moment in Taormina?

 All these pointed comments aside, I had a magical time in Taormina and would recommend anyone who’s interested come visit.
-Since Taormina is such a condensed destination, you really only need a few days to cover all the major attractions—and I wouldn’t recommend booking a stay beyond two to three days.
-This isn’t really a beachy stop either which is something I didn’t quite realize before arriving, and your only real chance to get down to the ocean from the developed cliffside is via the cable car system, which inconveniently wasn’t working during our stay.
-Instead, you’ll find endless hours of shopping to occupy your attention, a treasure trove of distinctly Sicilian cuisine cooked to perfection, and ancient monuments dating all the way back to BC times—you can almost think of Taormina like an island version of Rome!
+Since Taormina is such a condensed destination, you really only need a few days to cover all the major attractions—and I wouldn’t recommend booking a stay beyond 2 - 3 days.
+This isn’t really a beachy stop either—which is something I didn’t quite realize before arriving—and your only real chance to get down to the ocean from the developed cliffside is via the cable car system, which inconveniently wasn’t working during our stay.
+Instead, you’ll find endless hours of shopping to occupy your attention, a treasure trove of distinctly Sicilian cuisine cooked to perfection, and ancient monuments dating all the way back to B.C. times—you can almost think of Taormina like an island version of Rome!